Welcome to Rethinking Guardianship NC

 Watch our video “Exploring Alternatives to Guardianship in North Carolina” to learn about Supported Decision-Making:

-For more stories of Supported Decision-Making and alternatives to guardianship in action, visit our Stories page.
+For more videos and stories of guardianship, Supported Decision-Making, and other alternatives to guardianship, visit our Stories page

-We hope that you find this site to be a valuable resource.
-For more information, visit the Alternatives section of our Resource page.
-If you have suggestions for improvements or additional resources, please send us a note at the Contact Us page.
+If you have suggestions for improvements or additional resources, please send us a note on the Contact Us page.